 Blue Ridge Parkway (469 miles, Virginia to North Carolina)

 The Blue Ridge Parkway is a ridge-top highway through the Appalachian Mountains, built in the 1930s specifically as a scenic road — no commercial vehicles, no billboards, no development on either side.
-The views are extraordinary in any season, but October turns the entire corridor into a palette of crimson, gold, and amber.
+The views hold up in any season, but October turns the entire corridor into a palette of crimson, gold, and amber.
 Speed limits are low (45 mph maximum) and the road rewards slowness.
 The Parkway passes through Shenandoah National Park in Virginia and connects to the Great Smoky Mountains in North Carolina — doing the full length in 4–5 days is achievable and deeply satisfying.

 Essential Apps and Tools